 This fern is nontoxic to people and pets.
 Source - ASPCA

-Mounting a Staghorn Fern is pretty straightforward, but it can be complicated to explain using words alone.
+Just like Air Plants, mounting a Staghorn Fern to a wooden board is pretty straightforward, but it can be complicated to explain using words alone.
 We might create a DIY step-by-step photo instruction in time, but for now this YouTube video is a great demonstration of how you can do it.

 Should I clean my Staghorn Fern?
 What about Leafshine products?